ChrishSec/Search/README.md

 ## Search

-`Search` searches for a specific file or folder within the file system.
+searches for a specific file or folder within the file system.
 It starts from the root directory ("/" for Linux systems or "C:\" for Windows systems) and looks through all directories to find the specified file or folder.
 This is useful for CTF players to find files like flag.txt.

 ### Build Instructions